peerjako-aws/cdk-mlops/README.md

 ### Github Repo

-The code pipeline uses a github repo as source and you should therefore start by forking this repo and clone it on your computer.
+The code pipeline uses this github repo as source and you should therefore start by forking this repo and clone it on your computer.

-The pipeline is triggered on each git push so you will need to create a github personall access token with **admin:repo_hook, repo** rights:
+The pipeline is triggered on each git push so you will need to create a github personal access token with **admin:repo_hook, repo** rights:

 https://github.com/settings/tokens

 The pipeline code fetches this token from the AWS Secrets Manager in your AWS account.
-Store the github token in AWS Secrets Manager using a secret called "".
-You can either create it using the AWS console:
+Store the github token in AWS Secrets Manager using a secret called for example **github-personal-access-token**.
+You can create it using the AWS console:

 https://console.aws.amazon.com/secretsmanager/home#/listSecrets